TheJehy/ColorSectionHeader/README.md

 /// Font is emboldened when text size is small (default is <18pt).
 /// Font is padded to center (roughly) vertically. - Any tips on improving this would be helpful.

-// I tried to comment the code as much as possible for ease of use and implementation choices.
 ```

 # Instructions